Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 ## Testing
 <hr>

-### Manual Testing

-- Links.
-I have tested the various nav bar links, and site buttons and they are all functioning correctly
+- Links - I have tested the various nav bar links, and site buttons and they are all functioning correctly
 - I have tested the admin portal, added entries to the database and deleted entries:
 <br>
 <br>